siddhantjain603/siddhantjain603/README.md

 I’m an **AI/ML Engineer** specializing in **Generative AI and multi-agent systems**, with hands-on experience designing and deploying **production-grade LLM workflows**.

-My work focuses on **LLM orchestration, tool-based agents, and memory-driven architectures** using
+I specialize in:
-**LangGraph, LangChain, MCP, and Autogen**, backed by scalable **Azure infrastructure**
+- **Multi-agent orchestration** using LangGraph, LangChain, MCP, and Autogen
+- **Tool-based agents** with memory, state, and human-in-the-loop control
-(Functions, Cosmos DB, Blob Storage, App Service).
+- **Scalable GenAI backends** built on Azure (Functions, Cosmos DB, Blob Storage, App Service)

-I build systems where LLMs don’t just respond — they **reason, delegate tasks, invoke tools, coordinate with other agents, and operate with human-in-the-loop control**.
-I care deeply about **system design, latency, reliability, and real-world constraints**, not demo-only prototypes.
+I build systems where LLMs don’t just respond — they **reason, delegate tasks, invoke tools, coordinate with other agents, and operate under real-world constraints** like latency, reliability, and safety.

 Currently at **Accenture**, I work on improving GenAI system performance, architecture, and developer usability, while evaluating emerging multi-agent frameworks for enterprise adoption.